 Archiving an episode

-You can archive your episodes to ensure they are being hidden from your live site, and restore the ones you want back in.
+You can archive your episodes to ensure they are being hidden from your live site.
 When you archive an episode, it will never import again from the feed (unless deleted).
+At any point, you can easily restore back any archived episodes from the archive and bring it back to your site.

 Deleting an episode